 There are two ways to register your family for volunteer opportunities with HON.

 - Create a volunteer team.
-This is recommended for parents with children 12 and younger, and for families who plan to volunteer together regularly.
-(Under the Children’s Online Privacy Protection Act, we are unable to store e-mail addresses for children 12 and younger.)
+This is recommended for parents with children 13 years old and up, and for families who plan to volunteer together regularly.
+(Under the Children’s Online Privacy Protection Act, we are unable to store e-mail addresses for children under 13, so children 12 and under cannot be added to a team.)
 Click here to learn how to create and manage your team.

 Other Easy Ways To Volunteer with Children